kevinlin/got-clue-anot-extension/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.
+It also bundles [Tesseract.js](https://github.com/naptha/tesseract.js) which is licensed under the Apache 2.0 License (see `libs/TESSERACT_LICENSE.md`).

 ## Disclaimer
 This extension is for educational purposes.
 Please ensure you comply with your institution's academic integrity policies when using this tool.